SundayNT/Sunday-ReadMe/README.md

 </p>

 <h1>Hi, I'm 👋🏻 Sunday 🌞</h1>
-<h3>Junior Software Developer graduated from Generation Thailand Cohort 8</h3>
+<h3>I am a junior software developer with a strong passion for learning and adapting to new challenges.
+After transitioning from another field, I have refined my skills in software development and am eager to contribute to a company that values diverse backgrounds and growth potential.
+I look forward to collaborating and making a meaningful impact.</h3>

 <h2>📗 About Me</h2>

+- I'm currently learning TypeScript

+- I love learning new things.

+- Junior Software Developer graduated from Generation Thailand Cohort 8

 - How to reach me azterisk13@gmail.com